JMRI/contributors/README.md

 We are migrating the JMRI source code from Subversion hosted at [SourceForge](http://sourceforge.net) to [Git](http://git-scm.com) hosted at [GitHub](https://github.com), most likely in early to mid-September.

 To migrate from Subversion to Git we need to create a file that lists the contributors to JMRI at SourceForge with their identities in Git format.
 This file has been started at https://github.com/JMRI/contributors/blob/master/authors-transform.txt by listing everyone who has committed a change to the JMRI source code at SourceForge.
-This file is in the format: sourceforge-username = Real Name <email-address>
+This file is in the format, with one user per line:

+    sourceforge-username = Real Name <email-address>

 for example:

     rhwood = Randall Wood <randall.h.wood@alexandriasoftware.com>

 This file needs to be reasonably complete before we migrate JMRI.